aaronparker/packagefactory/README.md

 ## IntuneWin32AppPackager Framework Overview

 This project aims at making it easier to package, create and at the same time document Win32 applications for Microsoft Intune.
-A manifest file name App.json needs to be configured to control how the application is created.
-Configurations such as application name, description, requirement rules, detection roles and other is defined within the manifest file.
-Create-Win32App.ps1 script file is used to start the creation of the application, based upon configuration specified in the manifest file, App.json.
+A manifest file named `App.json` needs to be configured to control how the application is created.
+Configurations such as application name, description, requirement rules, detection roles and other is defined within the manifest file. `Create-Win32App.ps1` is used to start the creation of the application, based upon configurations specified in the manifest file, `App.json`.

 ### File and folder structure

-For each application that has to be packaged as a Win32 app, a specific application folder should be created with the IntuneWin32AppPackager files and folder residing inside it.
+For each application that has to be packaged as a Win32 app, a specific application folder should be created with the **IntuneWin32AppPackager** files and folder residing inside it.
 Below is an example of how the folder structure could look like:

 - Root
   - Application 1.0.0 (Folder where the IntuneWin32AppPackager is contained within)
     - Package (Folder)
     - Source (Folder)
     - Scripts (Folder)
-    - Create-Win32App.ps1
-    - Icon.png
+    - Icon.png (this can also be a HTTP reference)
     - App.json

 ### Package folder

-A required folder where the packaged .intunewin file will be created in after execution of Create-Win32App.ps1.
+A required folder where the packaged .intunewin file will be created in after execution of `Create-Win32App.ps1`.

 ### Source folder